On this page:

 Employer-paid state unemployment taxes and reimbursements pay for state unemployment benefits.
 The U.S. Department of Labor allocates funds from the Federal Unemployment Tax (FUTA) to the states to pay for administrative and operational costs.

 TWC's Ethics Policy is a statement of the key values of our organization.
 The policy affirms that ethics are central to our mission and provides a broad framework to guide our employees in dealing with ethical dilemmas in the workplace.
 The policy articulates those principles to which we are morally bound in our relationship with our customers:

-Texas Workforce Solutions comprises the Texas Workforce Commission, a statewide network of 28 Workforce Development Boards (Boards) for regional planning and service delivery, their contracted service providers and community partners, and the TWC unemployment benefits Tele-Centers.
-This network gives customers local access to workforce solutions and statewide services at numerous Workforce Solutions offices and six Tele-Centers.
+Texas Workforce Solutions comprised of the Texas Workforce Commission and a statewide network of 28 Workforce Development Boards (Boards) for regional planning and service delivery, their contracted service providers and community partners, and the TWC unemployment benefits Tele-Centers.
+This network gives customers local access to workforce solutions and statewide services at numerous Workforce Solutions offices and five Tele-Centers.

 Texas Workforce Solutions provide workforce development services that help workers find and keep good jobs, and help employers hire the skilled workers they need to grow their businesses.
 Our workforce partners include community colleges, adult basic education providers, local independent school districts, economic development groups, businesses and other state agencies.
 Collaboration and coordination among all partners play a critical role in the success of the Texas workforce system.

 Boards are responsible for strategic planning of workforce services for employers and job seekers.
 The integrated workforce delivery system maximizes funding and productivity while eliminating duplicate efforts.
 Through performance-based contracts, TWC monitors and holds the Boards accountable for program performance and provides technical assistance.